developerRD/ImageProcessing/README.md

 And this is the final picture that shows the results.

-As a native Turkish speaker, I originally completed this project in Turkish.

 English translated results are belove:

 Location of laser light : [30 504 ]